AnthonyEdmonds/govuk-laravel/docs/layout.md

 ### Header

-`header.blade.php` contains the main page banner and navigation, as per the [header component](components/header.md).
+`header.blade.php` contains the main page [header](components/header.md) and [service navigation](components/service-navigation.md).

 Default elements are provided for ease of editing.

+If you want to set the currently active site section, provide the `$currentSection` variable to the view.

 ### Footer